Frequently Asked Questions

 This term refers to the Department’s policy of matching payments rendered by the individual attorney on qualifying federal student loans.
 There is a threshold annual base salary that triggers the effect of this policy.
-Currently, the threshold is an annual base salary of $84,000.
-Attorneys earning less than that amount will receive the maximum funding authorized by the Department without a comparison of the amount they individually paid on their federal student loans.
+(See ASLRP Policy, Appendices D and E for details and the current "matching funds" threshold.)
+Attorneys earning less than the "matching funds" threshold will receive the maximum funding authorized by the Department without a dollar for dollar comparison of the amount they individually paid on their federal student loans.
 However, if the attorney earns that amount or more, then the Department will look at the loan payments he or she made in the preceding calendar year (January through December), and will match that amount, up to $6,000.
 Please note that attorneys initially approved for an ASLRP payment less than $6,000 due to the matching funds policy may increase their personal payments to be eligible for a higher ASLRP payment (up to $6,000) during the second or third year of an existing service obligation.
 For detailed information, see the ASLRP policy, Appendix E.

 Yes.
 Payments issued by the Department through the ASLRP are considered income, and are subject to applicable taxes and withholdings.
 Although a student loan payment is paid directly to the loan holder on behalf of the attorney, the payment is nonetheless includable in the attorney’s gross income and wages for Federal employment tax purposes.
 Consequently, the Department will withhold and pay employment taxes from the loan payment.
 The applicable employment taxes include Federal income taxes withheld from wages (and, where appropriate, State and local income taxes), and the attorney’s share of Social Security and Medicare taxes.
 Tax withholdings will be deducted or applied at the time any loan payment is made.
 (See 5 CFR 537.106(a).)
-Please note the implications of deducting taxes directly from a gross loan payment.
-For example, if the Department has approved a student loan repayment benefit of $6,000 and the attorney’s tax deductions are $2,000, then the Department will make a loan payment of $4,000 to the loan holder.
-The full $6,000 counts toward the maximum lifetime limitation.
+However, due to the CARES Act and supplemental legislation, up to $5250 in ASLRP payments issued to DOJ attorneys will be tax exempt through December 31, 2026.